j0taylor6/QR-Code-Generator-And-Decoder/README.md

 **Multiple Output Formats:** Save the generated QR code in different formats, such as PNG, JPEG, BMP, and GIF.

+**QR Decoder:** Input a QR image and it will output the plain text.

 # Screenshots

 ![Main Page](https://imgur.com/Wuqh7QX)